-Letters of Interest are to be distributed to Contract Employees annually on or by February 1.
+Letters of Interest are to be distributed to Contract Employees annually on or as close to administratively feasible by February 1.
 The Letter of Interest is an indication of a Contract Employee's interest in being offered a contract for the next school year.
-The Letter of Interest is not binding on the part of the Contract Employee; it is not an offer of renewal nor does it indicate expectation of contract renewal.
+The Letter of Interest is not binding on the part of the Contract Employee; it is not an offer of renewal, nor does it indicate expectation of contract renewal.